-The commissions' governing board is approved by the mayor and commissioners, but there is no significant continuing relationship between the commission and the City.
+The board is approved by the mayor and City commissioners, but there is no significant continuing relationship.
 The operation of the commission is the exclusive responsibility of the commission" management and the City has no authority to interfere with these operations or choose management.
-The commission is responsible for its own financial affairs, including the funding of deficits and the disposition of surpluses.
-The City guarantees none of the commission's debt.
+The commission is responsible for its own financial affairs, including the funding of deficits, funding debt, and the disposition of surpluses.